levoxtrip/PKB/docs/topics/connect.md

 Try things out that are contrairy to your beliefs, likings etc.
 ## Parents
 Your parents may be smothering and obnoxious, but they do it because they care about you and it's the only way they know how to show it.
+## Suround yourself
+Be intentional who you allow in your life.
+People that lift you up.
+That inspire you to be a better version of yourself.
+Take the time for the people.